On My Easel...

 • In 2019, I started transforming my Black’s Law Dictionary into a work of art.
 Symbolic of my journey from lawyer to artist, my law dictionary has become my most important place for recording my interpretations, memories, and feelings from the environment around me.
 Whether it is an impression left by a particular day at the beach, or a tree that looked particularly interesting after a fresh snowfall, I pour those moments onto these pages.

-• I begin each page with a thin base coat of gesso, then I use charcoal and sometimes pastels or conté crayon to sketch the images.
+• I begin each page with a thin base coat of gesso, then I use charcoal to sketch the images.

 • The original physical drawings remain bound in my law dictionary as one cohesive, ever-evolving collection.